-Summary of Product Characteristics

-1 NAME OF THE MEDICINAL PRODUCT

-MENOPUR® 75 IU Powder and Solvent for Solution for Injection

-2 QUALITATIVE AND QUANTITATIVE COMPOSITION

-Each vial with powder contains highly purified menotrophin (human menopausal gonadotrophin, HMG) corresponding to follicle stimulating hormone activity FSH 75 IU and luteinizing hormone activity LH 75 IU.
+Summary of Product Characteristics 1 NAME OF THE MEDICINAL PRODUCT MENOPUR 600 IU Powder and Solvent for Solution for Injection 2 QUALITATIVE AND QUANTITATIVE COMPOSITION Each vial with powder contains highly purified menotrophin (human menopausal gonadotrophin, HMG) corresponding to follicle stimulating hormone activity FSH 600IU and luteinizing hormone activity LH 600IU.
+After reconstitution, 1 ml of the reconstituted solution contains 600 IU of highly purified menotrophin.
 Human Chorionic Gonadotrophin (hCG), a naturally occurring hormone in postmenopausal urine, is present in MENOPUR and is the main contributor of the LH activity.

-For the full list of excipients see section 6.1
+For a full list of excipients, see section 6.1.

-3 PHARMACEUTICAL FORM

-Powder and solvent for solution for injection.
+3 PHARMACEUTICAL FORM Powder and solvent for solution for injection.